FahimJadid/Numnum-react-refresher/07 - Episode Seven/Readme.md

 - 2. Put your state variables at the top of the component:
 - 3. Never create state variables inside of a loop or conditional statement:

+- # Q: why we don't use anchor tags in react?

+  - Ans: We don't use anchor tags in react because anchor tags are used to navigate to different pages, and react is a single page application, if we use anchor tags, the page will be reloaded, and the state of the application will be lost.
+So, we don't use anchor tags in react.

 ## Introduction to React Routing:

 - # Step 1: Install React Router Dom: